EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 The default is to store the vault password using the `system` keyring for the new cluster.
-Removing `keyring_backend: system` in `config.yml` file before any `provision` will revert the previous default to store then vault password in a plaintext file.
+Removing `keyring_backend: system` in `config.yml` file before any `provision` reverts the previous default to store the vault password in a plaintext file.

 Using `keyring_backend: system` also generates a `vault_name` entry in `config.yml` used to store the vault password unique storage name.
-TPA generates an UUID by default, but there 's no naming scheme requirements.
+TPA generates a UUID by default, but there's no naming scheme requirements.

 !!!
 Note
     When using `keyring_backend: system` and the same base `config.yml` file